afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w4-notes.md

 - We will start by looking at simplifications for vehicles and then move on to pedestrians.
 - These are the two main categories we'll discuss, but you can imagine similar approaches needed for cyclists and animals such as dear, rodents, or even kangaroos.
 - The `first class` of assumptions we rely on, is that vehicles must follow a set of physical constraints governing their movement.
-  - As we saw in course one when we were discussing Vehicle Kinematics and Dynamics.
+  - As we saw in course 1 when we were discussing Vehicle Kinematics and Dynamics.
   - These very same vehicle dynamics can be applied to other vehicles in the environment to predict their motion.
   - We refer to this type of prediction as a `physics-based prediction`.
 - The `second class` of assumptions that can be used are that almost all motions by a vehicle on the road, are made up of a finite set of maneuvers in a restricted domain in the environment.